Meet the Committee

 Calderdale Forum 50 Plus draws on the experience of a number of volunteers, who make up the organisation’s committee.

-If you are interested in joining our committee, attending our meetings or joining our Insight Panel, you can find out more about what we are looking for here.
+If you are interested in joining our committee, you can find out more about what we are looking for here.

 Malcolm Kielty MBE: Malcolm’s involvement in the arena of Rugby League for 49 years is widely known throughout Calderdale, culminating in the award of an MBE in the 2014 Honours List.
 He is also very involved with Disability Partnership Calderdale (DPC) as a member and former Chair, a co-founder of the Cardinals Wheelchair Sports Club and founder of the Calderdale Community Coaching Trust (a charitable foundation).
 He brings to the Forum a wealth of connections and networking ability throughout Calderdale.
 These skills and his experience have been invaluable as a forum Committee Members for the last three years and as Chair since November 2014.